ommann/combo-love2d/README.md

 * Third field is the **negative key modifiers**.
 These must not be pressed down.
 * Fourth field is the **"pressed"** keys.
 In the examples the "pressed" keys are true only for a single frame.

+The tables need to contain strings that can be used with isDown and isPressed-functions.
+In the case of love.keyboard.isDown official LÖVE [key constants](https://love2d.org/wiki/KeyConstant) are used.

 Detection of key combinations can differ depending on the implementation of isDown and isPressed-functions.
 For example a time-based isPressed-function can be more useful than frame-based when key comnination requires careful simultanious key presses.

 # Advanced usage